 - Won a Motion for Summary Judgment that dismissed Kristin's client from a personal injury case involving an accident allegedly caused by a recreational sand rail.
-This was upheld on appeal.
+This was upheld on appeal, and affirmed without opinion.
 Higgins v.
 Sand Dunes Frontier Co., 236 Or App 238 (2010).

 - Defended a sealant manufacturer against a product liability case involving alleged property damage to an automobile.
 In a bench trial, the judge ruled in favor of Kristin's client and found that there was no proof that the sealant caused any damage.

 - Defended an admitted fault residential property damage case where Kristin's client, a U.S. distributor, paid nothing and was still able to settle the case because Kristin persuaded the product manufacturer (a foreign company) as well as the manufacturer's affiliated domestic company to pay the full settlement amount.

 - Defended an admitted fault personal injury case where Kristin's client, a distributor of medical equipment, paid nothing and was still able to settle the case because Kristin persuaded the manufacturer of the equipment to pay the full settlement amount.

 Articles & Presentations